swastik1112/AccommodationManagement/README.md

 # Accommodation Room Management System

-A secure, role-based web application built with **ASP.NET Core MVC (.NET 8)** to manage accommodation rooms for girl employees in a company/hostel setting.
+A secure, role-based web application built with **ASP.NET Core MVC (.NET 8)** to manage accommodation rooms for employees in a company/hostel setting.

 ## Features